jackocnr/intl-tel-input/README.md

 If your error handling code inserts an error message before the `<input>` it will break the layout.
 Instead you must insert it before the container (with class `intl-tel-input`).

+## Contributing
+I'm very open to contributions, big and small!
+For instructions on contributing to a project on Github, see this guide: [Fork A Repo](https://help.github.com/articles/fork-a-repo).

+I use [Grunt](http://gruntjs.com) to build the project, which relies on [npm](https://www.npmjs.org).
+In the project directory, run `npm install` to install Grunt (and other dependencies), then make your changes in the `src` directory and run `grunt build` to build the project.

 ## Attributions
 * Flag images and CSS from https://github.com/tkrotoff/famfamfam_flags
 * Country data from https://github.com/mledoze/countries